angular/angular/modules/angular2/docs/web_workers/web_workers.md

 The only substantial difference between these APIs in Dart and TypeScript is the different APIs for the `EventEmitter`.

-**Note** Because the messages passed through the MessageBus cross a WebWorker boundary, they must be serializable.
+**Note:** Because the messages passed through the MessageBus cross a WebWorker boundary, they must be serializable.
 If you use the MessageBus directly, you are responsible for serializing your messages.
 In JavaScript / TypeScript this means they must be serializable via JavaScript's [structured cloning algorithim](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm).

 In Dart this means they must be valid messages that can be passed through a